HL7/fhir-cow-ig/input/pagecontent/using-task.md

 Except in very simple workflows, it is expectable that the Task resource will be used in most data exchanges when there are workflow needs.
 **Designers and implementers of systems implementing workflows using FHIR resources are highly recommended to review the [Task resource](https://hl7.org/fhir/Task) pages**.

+The Task resource can convey the information for facilitating, steering or documenting the execution:
+- Intended Performer - the coded entity that is expected to execute the Request
+  - `.requesterPerformer` on `Task`
+  - `.perfomerType` and `.performer` this is also available in the Request Pattern
+-  Performer - the entity that actually performed the Request
+   - In R5 and later `.performer` on `Task`
+   - In R4 this would be a pre-adopted extension
+- Owner - the entity that is responsible for the executing, delegating, rejecting...
+  - In R4 and later the `.owner` on `Task`

 This ImplementationGuide introduces two specific types of Task that are important for the execution of workflows:
 * **Coordination Task** - the preferred way to keep track of statuses, and requested and performed activities (see [profile](StructureDefinition-coordination-task.html)).